JeffDeCola/my-verilog-examples/sequential-logic/arbiters/priority-arbiter/README.md

 # priority-arbiter example

+_A three level Priority Arbiter with asynchronous reset (Using if-then-else statements)._

-_Allowing one device access to a shared resource (Taking in N device requests, granting access to only one)._
+An arbiter has one device access to a shared resource (Taking in N device requests, granting access to only one).

 [GitHub Webpage](https://jeffdecola.github.io/my-systemverilog-examples/)